beyarkay/masters-thesis/src/04_methodology.md

-There are about 40 times more non-gesture observations than gesture class observations due to the imbalance between the number of gesture classes (classes $0\ldots 49$) and the non-gesture class (class $50$).
+There are about 40 times more non-gesture observations than gesture class observations due to the imbalance between the number of gesture classes (classes $0, \ldots, 49$) and the non-gesture class (class $50$).
 When describing the training, validation, and testing datasets, both the number of observations (including the non-gesture class) and the number of gesture observations (excluding the non-gesture class) will be reported.

 Of the full dataset with 241 762 observations, 25% (60 294 observations, 1 442
 gesture class observations) is randomly split off and saved as the testing